Green Smart House Solution - Max-i Fieldbus

 • There is virtually no electromagnetic fields - not even from 50 Hz or 60 Hz solar power inverters.

-Simplicy by Design
+Simplicy and Efficiency by Design and in Use

-Unlike most other smart-house (and fieldbus) systems, Max-i is extremely simple.
-For example. the publisher-subscriber method, which addresses the various process values instead of the devices, makes it unnecessary to specify a lot of device data models, which anyway almost always will be more or less outdated.
-Even the most complex device now and in the future just publish and consume a number of process values, so it is only necessary to specify a few standard data types.
-With the long 31-bit data identifier, only 9 bytes are needed to set for example the hue and smoothing time of a tunable white lamp and this includes a 20-bit CRC check to detect errors and a 7-bit Hamming code on the identifier to protect against masquerading.
+• With the long 31-bit data identifier, only 9 bytes are needed to set for example the hue and smoothing time of a tunable white lamp and this includes a 20-bit CRC check to detect errors and a 7-bit Hamming code on the identifier to protect against masquerading.
 As a comparison, the following table shows what Matter over Thread uses for the same job:

 Matter over Thread